Federal Work Study

 - Federal Work-Study supervisors must complete required Payroll paperwork with the hired student and enter them into WorkForce.

-Students are typically awarded to allow 10 hours a week of work.
+Students are typically allowed 10 hours a week of work.
 However, there is a university limit on hours worked.
-Student employees (without graduate appointments or F or J visas) will be permitted to work 25 hours per week during periods of enrollment, such as fall and spring semesters.
-The limit for summer semester, if a student is not enrolled, and all academic breaks will remain at 28 hours per week.
-Students with graduate appointments or F or J visas will be permitted to work 20 hours per week during periods of enrollment, such as fall and spring semesters.
+Student employees will be permitted to work 25 hours per week during periods of enrollment, such as fall and spring semesters.
+The limit for summer semester, if a student is not enrolled, and all academic breaks will remain at 36 hours per week.

 - Students cannot be employed in both a Federal Work-Study and a PACE position at the same time.
 Students cannot be employed in both a Federal Work-Study and an RA position at the same time.